Contact Us

 High-Quality Protein

-Hair is mostly keratin, a protein.
-Inadequate protein intake or poor quality protein compromises hair synthesis.
-Prioritize lean meats, poultry, eggs, dairy (or fortified plant alternatives), fish, legumes, and soy products.
-Include protein at every meal to sustain amino acid supply for follicles.
+Hair is mostly composed of keratin, which is a specialized protein.
+Consequently, inadequate protein intake or poor quality protein compromises hair synthesis.
+You should prioritize lean meats, poultry, eggs, and dairy.
+Furthermore, plant-based alternatives like legumes and soy products are excellent choices.
+Make sure to include protein at every meal to sustain a steady amino acid supply for your follicles.

 Iron (and Ferritin) – Follicle Metabolism

-Iron deficiency, even without anemia, is linked to diffuse hair shedding.
-Measuring ferritin (iron stores) is useful in chronic hair loss.
-Combining dietary iron with vitamin C boosts absorption.
+Iron deficiency is frequently linked to diffuse hair shedding, even in cases without clinical anemia.
+In fact, measuring ferritin levels is highly useful when dealing with chronic hair loss.
+To maximize results, try combining dietary iron with vitamin C to boost overall absorption.

 Top foods: beef, lamb, oysters, spinach, lentils, pumpkin seeds, iron-fortified oats.